A benchmark for computational analysis of animal behavior, using animal-borne tags: Methods

 \subsection{Benchmark Datasets}

 We brought together nine animal motion datasets into a benchmark collection called the Bio-logger Ethogram Benchmark (BEBE) (Table~\ref{summarytable}).
-These data were all collected in previous studies.
-Of the datasets included in BEBE, four are publicly available for the first time (Whale, Crow, Rattlesnake, Gull) and five were already publicly available (HAR, Polar bear, Sea turtle, Dog).
+BEBE introduces a previously unpublished dataset (Crow); otherwise, these data were all collected in previous studies.
+Of the datasets included in BEBE, four are publicly available for the first time (Whale, Crow, Rattlesnake, Gull) and five were already publicly available (HAR, Polar bear, Sea turtle, Seals, Dog).
+We summarize datasets' hardware, data collection, ethogram definition, and ground-truthing in Section~\ref{dataset summary section}.
+For full details, including details on synchronization, calibration, and annotation validation, we refer readers to the original papers.

 In each dataset, data were recorded by bio-loggers attached to several different individuals of the given species.
-Each dataset contains one species, except for the Seal dataset which contains four \textit{Otariid} species.
-These bio-loggers collected kinematic and environmental time series data, such as acceleration, angular velocity, pressure, and conductivity.
+Each dataset contains one species, except for the Seals dataset which contains four \textit{Otariid} species.
+These bio-loggers collected kinematic and environmental time series data, such as acceleration, angular velocity, pressure, and conductivity (Figure~\ref{behavior_examples}).
 While each dataset in BEBE includes acceleration data, different hardware configurations were used across studies.
 As a result, each dataset comes with its own particular set of data channels, and with its own sampling rate.
+We used calibrated data as provided by the original dataset authors.